 Bright Futures classes are Thursdays from 11:30 am – 1:30 pm.

 PARENTING PROGRAM (Happy Mom’s Group)

 We partner with Methodist Children’s Home and Presbyterian Children’s Home to provide the following programs on Mondays from 11:30 am to 1:30 pm during our fall and spring semesters:

 Nurturing Parenting™ programs These programs are a family-centered, trauma-informed initiative designed to build nurturing parenting skills as an alternative to abusive and neglecting parenting and child-rearing practices.
 The long-term goals are to prevent recidivism in families receiving social services, lower the rate of teenage pregnancies, juvenile delinquency and alcohol/drug abuse, and stop the intergenerational cycle of child abuse by teaching positive parenting behaviors.

 Circle of Security International® presents trainings focusing on the early intervention models to increase attachment and security.

 BIBLE STUDY (ENGLISH/SPANISH)

-Bible study is facilitated by our Executive Director and our dedicated volunteer Yaneth.
+Bible study takes place on Tuesdays from 11:30 am – 1:30 pm.
 It is an English and Spanish Bible study led in a way that lets Jesus be the teacher through reading and discovering God’s word.
 We read the passages in English and Spanish and we ask 5 questions:

 – What do you see God saying or see about God in general through this passage? (ex., “He is so patient and loving.”)